Emmanuel Collard

 Emmanuel Collard (born 3 April 1971) is a French professional racing driver.
 He is a former member of the Porsche Junioren factory team, but also drives for other marques.

 Collard driving in the Porsche Supercup in 1995.
 His car's livery reflects his role as the Benetton Formula One team's test driver.

-Born in Arpajon, Essonne, Collard is the winner of the Le Mans Series for Pescarolo Sport in 2005 and 2006 with Jean-Christophe Boullion and in 2011 for Pescarolo Team with Julien Jousse.
-He co-drove the overall winner of the 2008 12 Hours of Sebring.
+Born in Arpajon, Essonne, Collard is the winner of the Le Mans Series for Pescarolo Sport in 2005 and 2006 with Jean-Christophe Boullion and in 2011 with Julien Jousse.
+He also won the 1998 and 1999 Sports Racing World Cup, and the 2008 12 Hours of Sebring overall in Penske Racing's Porsche RS Spyder Evo LMP2 alongside Timo Bernhard and Romain Dumas.